mavryk-network/LIGO/vendors/Preprocessor/README.md

-that has been copied, the preprocessor inserts two special directives in the output, called [linemarkers](https://gcc.gnu.org/onlinedocs/cpp/Preprocessor-Output.html), one in the stead of the `#include` directive and one after the inclusion.
+that has been copied, the preprocessor inserts two special directives in the output, called [linemarkers](https://gcc.gnu.org/onlinedocs/cpp/Preprocessor-Output.html), one instead of the `#include` directive and one after the inclusion.
 Let us consider the following example where `a.txt` includes `b.txt`, which, in turn, includes `c.txt`.
 Here is the contents of `a.txt`: